5 money must dos before the 5th of April

 In reality, these will vary from person to person, depending on your current circumstance, but I have aimed to ensure this list targets the core things that almost everybody should focus on.

-I have also discussed each of these ‘must dos’ in my other videos, so check them out if you want further detail on each:
+I have also discussed some of these ‘must dos’ in my other videos, so check them out if you want further detail:

 Pension contributions: An investment that gives a 72% return overnight | Saltus